demidko/service/README.md

 ### Build

 Run command `./gradlew clean test shadowJar`.
-<sup>After that, the jar application will appear in the in the repository and you can start it with the `java -jar *.jar` command.</sup>
+<sub>After that, the jar application will appear in the in the repository and you can start it with the `java -jar *.jar` command.</sub>

 ### Deploy to the cloud